How to write your own Solidity linter using Slang

 // This is a shorthand for:

-While it’s possible to run multiple different queries concurrently using the same cursor, we will only run one in our case:
+While it’s possible to run multiple different queries concurrently using the same cursor, we will only run one in our case.
+To access the matched tree fragments, we can just iterate on the returned QueryResults:

 // ... do something with the matched tree fragment